Deelvin/tvm/docs/how_to/deploy/adreno.rst

 `relay/transform/mixed_precision.py <https://github.com/apache/tvm/blob/main/python/tvm/relay/transform/mixed_precision.py#L34>`_
 and can be overridden by user

-In some cases we want to have accumulation type in data type with bigger type of bits that input data type.
+In some cases, we want higher precision in accumulation than the input data.
 This is supported, for example, for conv2d and dense operations.
 To override accumulation type you need to register function with @register_mixed_precision_conversion decorator to modify parameters of ToMixedPrecision conversion